EzioAuditore12/AstaFlow/Notes.md

         userSchema.pre("save", async function (next) {
         if(!this.isModified("password")) return next();

-        this.password = await bcrypt.hash(this.password, 10)
+        this.password = await bcrypt.hash(this.password, 10) //Here 10 is just a number for hash rounds you can use any num you want next()
-        next()
         })
       ```